 Parlor games are one of the most highly anticipated parts of the program.
 Everyone is encouraged to participate, and sometimes, even the CEO of the company is game enough to join!
 Winners are often awarded prizes like loot bags or mini gifts.
 Some examples of popular parlor games in the Philippines include newspaper dance, Trip to Jerusalem, relays, and Bring Me.

 Filipinos love food and even dedicate hours in the kitchen preparing the perfect Christmas dish!
-Foods at Filipino Christmas parties usually come in a variety.
-While some organizers choose to have the party catered, others resort to potluck, where each attendee brings a specific dish for everyone to feast on.
+Foods at Filipino parties usually come in a variety.
+Organizers choose to have the party catered, others resort to potluck, where each attendee brings a specific dish for everyone to feast on.

 Manito-Manita (Secret Santa or Exchange Gifts)

 Manita-Manita is the Filipino version of the Christmas tradition known as Secret Santa.
 Randomly picking out your manita or manito is done a few days before the Christmas party.
 Employees, students, and groups of friends draw lots to find out whom they’ll be giving gifts to.
-To add to the fun, some people write down nicknames along with the gift they want to receive.
+Some people write down nicknames along with the gift they want to receiv, to add to the fun.
 The main event happens during the Christmas party, and the big reveal is definitely exciting for everyone!